 That’s one of the big issues with selling products as, “Natural.”
 From an efficacy standpoint, the word, “Natural” is basically meaningless (although it’s generally used as a synonym for, “Good”).

 BRIEF ASIDE: A number of years ago, I was drinking a can of Orange Crush® soda (for those of you that are concerned, I stopped drinking sodas about 15 years ago).
 And I noticed that it said it was, “All Natural.”
 I also noticed that one of the ingredients was “Pine Guar Gum.”
 Now guar gum is a thickener, and it’s used for everything from ice cream to cat litter (no, I’m not making this up – guar gum is used in some products to help cat litter clump when a cat pees in it).
-When I asked the as-I-recall-very-nice representative how in the world drinking pine guar gum could be construed as “Natural” – I mean, I’ve had food cravings, but never for a pine tree – she said, “Pine trees are natural.”
+When I asked the as-I-recall-very-nice company representative how in the world drinking pine guar gum could be construed as “Natural” – I mean, I’ve had food cravings, but never for a pine tree – she said, “Pine trees are natural.”
 Case closed, for her anyway.
 Last can I ever drank.

 OH, BY THE WAY – I just checked the OC website, it doesn’t have pine guar gum on the ingredients list.
 Just acacia gum (by the way, giraffes love acacia trees) and ester gum.
 And it doesn’t claim to be “Natural” anymore.